dshibu2/dshibu2/README.md

 # Hello World, I'm Diya <img src="https://media.giphy.com/media/l3q2K5jinAlChoCLS/giphy.gif" width="40">
 ## Welcome to my GitHub universe! 🚀
-<br />I'm a Full Stack Developer based in the U.S., from Chicago, and I'm passionate about crafting digital experiences.<br />
+I'm a Full Stack Developer based in the U.S., from Chicago, and I'm passionate about crafting digital experiences.<br />
 <br />Being a hands-on learner, I prefer learning new technologies through development, constantly exploring and tinkering with technology to build exciting projects, read tech blogs and solve problems on Data Structures and Algorithms.

 ## About Me